MedicinalSynthesis/medicinalsynthesis/pages/chapter1.md

 **We call our second shell the 'valence' electron shell, and the electrons within this particular shell 'valence electrons', because they are in the OUTERMOST OCCUPIED ELECTRON SHELL OF THE ATOM.**

 This statement was not bolded nor capitalized for no reason.
-This is such an essential concept to understand because it is these valence electrons that will underpin chemical reactivity.
+This is an essential concept to understand because it is the valence electrons that will underpin chemical reactivity.

 Now that we have established how many electrons will go into each shell, and what our valence shell is, we can now start determining into which subshells and orbitals the electrons in each shell will move into.